 2004 – Settlement ($175,000) in South Carolina – The resident alleged that they were left unsupervised while inside of a bathroom.
 The resident fell and suffered a subdural hematoma.
 The lawsuit alleged that the nursing home was negligent in its care for the resident and failed to uphold the standard of care.Lawsuits Against Life Care Centers of America for Substandard Medical Care

 1998 – Jury Verdict ($92,000) in Texas – The physicians at the nursing home prescribed a certain medication to the resident, notwithstanding the fact that the physician knew about two prior episodes of toxicity.
 The resident developed a severe reaction to the drug with included severe weight loss and the inability to be aroused.
 Even though the physician was informed of the resident’s toxic level, the doctor still did not stop the medication.
 The resident was hospitalized for the toxicity.
 Even after the resident was discharged from the hospital and returned to the nursing home, he was still administered this same medication for three days.
 He was taken back to the hospital where he died.

 2006 – Jury Verdict ($130,000) in Tennessee – One resident struck another resident when they bent down to pick up a piece of paper.
 The resident who was hit fell and broke her hip.
 This caused a decline in her condition and, four months later, she died of pneumonia.
-Life Care was sued for being negligent in admitting the resident who was the attacker given that he had a history of mental illness.
-Although Life Care claimed that another party was the negligent one here, the jury still reached a verdict against Life Care.Concerned About a Family Member at a Life Care Center Nursing Home?
+Life Care Centers of America was sued for being negligent in admitting the resident who was the attacker given that he had a history of mental illness.
+Although Life Care Centers of America claimed that another party was the negligent one here, the jury still reached a verdict against Life Care Centers of America.Concerned About a Family Member at a Life Care Center of America Nursing Home?